 In 1855 during the Crimean War when it was feared that the British might seize the country, Russia tried to sell this part of North America to the United States, but the transaction was not made until later when Secretary of State, William H. Seward urged the United States Congress to purchase the area.
-Five dates stand out in the purchase of Alaska; On March 30, 1867, the Treaty of Purchase was signed at 4 a.m. by Baron de Stoeckl for Russia: and Secretary Seward for the United States, and the purchase price established at \$7,200,000; May 28, 1867, treaty was ratified by the Congress of the United States; June 20, 1867, treaty was proclaimed by President Andrew Johnson; July 14, 1867, the appropriation of funds for purchase was made by Congress; and October 18, 1867, formal transfer was made at Sitka to United States.
+Five dates stand out in the purchase of Alaska; On March 30, 1867, the Treaty of Purchase was signed at 4 a.m. by Baron de Stoeckl for Russia: and Secretary Seward for the United States, and the purchase price established at \$7,200,000; May 28, 1867, treaty was ratified by the Congress of the United States; June 20, 1867, treaty was proclaimed by President Andrew Johnson; July 14, 1867, the appropriation of funds for purchase was made by Congress; and October 18, 1867, formal transfer was made at Sitka to United States commissioner, Major General L. H. Rousseau, as the agent of the United States.
 The transfer was made at 3:30 p.m. by Captain Pestchouroff, Russian Commissioner as an agent for Russia.